White House threatens FDA chief’s job over vaccine approval

 Hahn has stated for months that “science, not politics” would determine when the agency gives the vaccine the go-ahead.

-And he surprised many critics in October by defying the White House and publishing strict FDA safety guidelines for upcoming COVID-19 vaccines.
-The standards effectively closed the door on Trump’s long-stated goal of delivering a vaccine by Election Day and undercut White House staffers who had been blocking their release for weeks.
+He surprised many critics in October by defying the White House and publishing strict FDA safety guidelines for upcoming COVID-19 vaccines.
+The standards effectively closed the door on Trump’s long-stated goal of delivering a vaccine by Election Day and undercut White House staffers who had blocked the guidelines for weeks.,

 More than 150 FDA staffers have been working in shifts over nights, weekends and the Thanksgiving holiday to review tens of thousands of pages of Pfizer’s application.